greysongundrum/stelligent-u/02-s3/README.md

 *How could the lifecycle and versioning features of S3 be used to manage the lifecycle of a web application?
 Would you use those features to manage the webapp code itself, or just the app's data?*

+I would use S3 as a way to contain some of the app's bigger data portions.
+Using versioning you could roll back if something ever was to be corrupted, or if something was accidentally deleted.
+I would use an actual VCS to manage the webapp's code itself, and not S3.

 ## Lesson 2.4: S3 Object Encryption